-PROPOSED DEVELOPMENT 4
+4. PROPOSED DEVELOPMENT

-OVERVIEW 4.1.
+4.1.
+OVERVIEW

-This development application seeks approval for relocation of an approved third-party digital advertising signage (DA 10665) to a new site at Lot 1012 DP 870307.
+This development application seeks development consent for the replacement and relocation of an approved third-party digital advertising signage structure on the Western Distributor (A4) (the proposal).
+The new sign faces westbound traffic along the Western Distributor and is located at Lot 1012 DP 870307 (the site).